chad-ermacora/kootnet-sensors/README.md

 # Kootnet Sensors - Raspberry Pi Sensor Software
-This Program is used to record sensor readings to a SQLite3 database and manage one or more Sensors through the included management web pages.
+This Program is used to record sensor readings to a SQLite3 database.
+Add one or more of the 14+ supported sensors then monitor and manage through the built in Web Portal.
+Features include graphing, live readings, report generation, Online 3rd party weather services and more!
-This can also be installed on Ubuntu in order to use the 'Sensor Control' management page.
+This can also be installed on other Debian based systems like Ubuntu for the ability to manage one or more remote sensor(s).

 [Project Website](http://kootenay-networks.com/?page_id=170)
 [KootNet Sensors Downloads and Instructions](http://kootenay-networks.com/?page_id=236)